ABOUT YOUR TRIP

 Fishing cycles change through out the season.

 May 15 to June 5th typically is light tackle "tune-up" fishing for schoolie striped bass on artificals.
+(But not all years are the same, in 2012 the schoolies were in by May 7th and keepers by May 13th!!)
 A small bass fights like a trophy when you cast a popper on a "trout rod"!
 You can also find a "surprise" keeper which is very exciting on light tackle!
 Plus a good day could be the catch & release of 30-50 bass!!

-June 5 to mid July (or as long as availible) we leave the river to find & catch live bait!
+June 5 to mid August we leave the river to find & catch live bait!
 I've had some customers who were having so much fun catching mackerel they did not want to go back for the stripers!
 When we return back to the river we drop a "livie" for nice keeper bass and hold on!

-Mid July brings us bluefish!
+August brings us bluefish!
 I like them because they fight hard and if handled properly are great on the grill.
-Blues are caught trolling or by casting artificals at breaking fish on the surface.
+Blues are caught trolling, jigging or by casting artificals at breaking fish on the surface.

-Trophy bass can be caught by anchoring up "outside" and chunking.
-On a nice day this can be a very pleasant day for the whole family and you get a chance to catch your personal best striped bass!
+Trophy bass can be caught by slow trolling "outside" with a live mackerel.
+On a nice day this can be a very pleasant outing for the whole family and you get a chance to catch your personal best striped bass!

 August can bring us "football" bluefin tuna!
 If they are close enough to chase with a 23' boat, I'm rigged & ready to go!
 The only thing that can make your blood boil like breaking tuna within casting range, is being hooked up to one!